codeByJoshua/codeByJoshua/README.md

 ***About me***

 I am a graduate in Multiplatform Application Development, currently looking for opportunities in the tech industry.
 I am expanding my knowledge in both front-end and back-end development.
-I love to learn and develop ideas that are productive and creative.
+I love to <br/>learn and develop ideas that are productive and creative.

 - 🌱 I’m currently learning ...
   - Angular